 Have you ever had pizza so bad that the crust tasted like cardboard?
 Tomatoes acidic…check.
-Chewy cheese…check.
+Grainy cheese…check.
 Flavourless toppings…check.
 On the flip side have you ever had pizza so good you wanted to just curl up in the corner and purr?
-Everyone has a favorite pizza memory and every pizza they eat after that is compared to “the one”.
-Personally, I’m a crust girl.
+Everyone has a favourite pizza memory and every pizza they eat after that is compared to “the one”.
+Personally, I’m a thin crust girl.
 I judge a good pizza by how tasty/chewy/crunchy the crust is.
 The sauce needs to be really good too…preferably homemade or store bought that’s relatively high quality.
 For me the toppings come last because I usually like pizzas that have very few toppings.
 I’m all about the crust and sauce.

-And once a pizza has managed to have the crust and tomato sauce right, it would be pretty hard to mess it up.
+Once a pizza has managed to have the crust and tomato sauce right, it would be pretty hard to mess it up.
 But, it happens all the time.
-We eat pizza from our favorite place and one day they close shop without telling you and a franchise pizza joint shows up with a mockery of a pizza.
+We eat pizza from our favourite place and one day they close shop without telling you and a franchise pizza joint shows up with a mockery of a pizza.
 In those dire times what better way to make sure you always get what you want other than making it yourself ?
 And get to add whatever toppings your heart desires.
 That’s what I did.
-I spent hours looking through websites and cookbooks to find the “perfect” pizza dough and realized that this was a lesson in futility.
+I spent hours looking through websites and cookbooks to find the “perfect” pizza dough and realised that this was a lesson in futility.
 The variations in the pizza world are endless and I had to do what any pizza dough recipe hunter would do.
 I closed my eyes and picked one that seemed basic enough for my purposes.